sidstuff/sflc-boot/README.md

 From the original paper [[PDF]](https://eprint.iacr.org/2023/1529.pdf):
 > [...] the OS itelf (or other applications installed therein) can unintentionally leak to an adversary the presence of hidden data when a hidden volume is unlocked.
 This can happen for example through the OS logging disk events, search agents indexing files within the hidden volume when this is unlocked, even applications such as image galleries or document readers caching previews of opened documents.
 Customizing the OS’ behavior in such a way to avoid these pitfalls is an almost hopeless task.
 A proposed solution to this problem is to have the OS itself inside a hidden volume.

-To facilitate this, we create a custom initramfs image containing Shufflecake that can ask for a password and boot into such a hidden OS on start-up.
+To facilitate this, we create a custom unified kernel image containing Shufflecake that can ask for a password and boot into such a hidden OS on start-up.

 > [!IMPORTANT]
 > For plausibility, the decoy OS(es) need to be kept up-to-date by regularly performing system updates, downloading emails, etc.